-The director with overall clinical responsibility for Lloydspharmacy Online Doctor is Amanda Dorkes.
-Amanda Dorkes is a registered UK pharmacist and Clinical Director of LloydsPharmacy Online Doctor.
-She oversees our team of clinicians (comprising doctors and independent prescribing pharmacists) who manage Online Doctor patients.
+The clinician with overall clinical responsibility for Lloydspharmacy Online Doctor is Dr Kieran Seyan.
+Dr Seyan is a UK and Irish registered General Practitioner.
+He oversees our team of clinicians (comprising doctors and independent prescribing pharmacists) who manage Online Doctor patients.

 You can write to Dr Kieran Seyan at:

 50-54 Wigmore Street